 The “not smart” Tidy Inbox

 It also remembers your choices.
-If you move a certain newsletter from low priority folder to your inbox, it will remember the choice and then direct further newsletters from that website to your inbox in future.
-Same goes for when you move an email from inbox to the low priority folder.
+If you move a certain newsletter from a low priority folder to your inbox, it will remember the choice and then direct further newsletters from that website to your inbox in the future.
+The same goes for when you move an email from the inbox to the low priority folder.